 4. Make it easy for clients to pay by accepting credit cards

-Even if you follow every law-firm-billing best practice we’ve highlighted in this blog post, there’s still a single, unavoidable truth to face—if you aren’t making it simple for clients to pay you, you risk late payment, underpayment, or no payment at all.
+Even if you follow every law-firm-collections best practice we’ve highlighted in this blog post, there’s still a single, unavoidable truth to face—if you aren’t making it simple for clients to pay you, you risk late payment, underpayment, or no payment at all.

 Offering your client the option to pay you online with a credit card is also a way to deliver top-notch client service by giving them the frictionless payment experience they’ve grown to expect and prefer.
 Additionally, you’ll open the door to clientele who might not have the cash required to obtain legal services.
 By offering simple, secure credit card payment options, you broaden the scope of who you can serve in your practice.

 The way people are paying for goods and services is changing.
 Your clients expect a consistent payment experience across all walks of life, whether they’re ordering something from Amazon.com or paying for professional services like yours.
 According to the 2017 Legal Trends Report, 50% of clients are more likely to hire a lawyer who takes electronic payments, 47% are more likely to hire a lawyer who accepts automated payments or fund transfers, and 40% would never hire a lawyer who didn’t take credit or debit cards.